opensecuritycontroller/opensecuritycontroller.org/tutorials/k8s_workload.md

 ## Appendix

+### Current Limitations
+The orchestration and application of containerized security functions provided by OSC in Kubernetes is currently at an alpha.
+Below are some the limitations:

+* **UI support:**  The following operations supported by OSC for Kubernetes are not exposed in the UI, being available in the API only: creating/updating virtualization connectors, security groups and deployment specs; importing appliance model and sofware version; binding a security group to a security policy.

+*  **Automatic synchronization with the virtualization environment: ** OSC has the capability of automatically identifying changes in the virtualization environment and reacting to them accordingly.
+Common examples of these are any changes on the deployed VNF instances or new workloads coming up that should be protected.
+For Kubernetes this fully automated synchronization is not yet implemented.
+Changes are only detected by OSC when the user manually resyncs the deployment spec or security group using the OSC UI or corresponding APIs.

 ### Network Redirection

 When using a real SDN controller plugin, like [Nuage](https://github.com/opensecuritycontroller/osc-nuage-plugin), you should be able to validate the traffic redirection when a policy is bound to a security group.
 For that you can perform the following steps on your Kubernetes cluster: